China warns state-owned enterprises to cease involvement in Bitcoin mining By Cointelegraph - Up News Info

 China is pressuring its own state-owned businesses to cease mining cryptocurrencies, and the government is considering harsh penalties on firms that continue, including higher energy expenses.

-According to reports, Meng Wei, a spokesperson for the National Development and Reform Commission (NDRC), said at a press conference that as China’s top economic planner, the NDRC intends to regulate industrial-scale bitcoin mining and any involvement by state businesses in the activity.
-The NDRC, which is in charge of mining policymaking, has reportedly recently organized a special session on the subject.
-It also has increased the pressure on provinces and municipalities to investigate and clean up mining SOEs.
+According to reports, Meng Wei, a spokesperson for the National Development and Reform Commission (NDRC), said at a press conference that as China’s top economic planner, the NDRC intends to regulate industrial-scale (BTC) mining and any involvement by state businesses in the activity.
+The NDRC, which is in charge of policymaking for mining, has reportedly recently organized a special session on the subject.
+It also has increased the pressure on provinces and municipalities to investigate and clean up mining by state-owned entities.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.